publiccodenet/about/organization/roadmap.md

 * Become founding members
 * Take co-ownership over the organization
-* Organize the first conference for founding members and stakeholders
+* Organize the first conference for founding members and other interested stakeholders
 * Build organizational alignment within their organizations and with other members
 * Shape the governance and financial structure of the organization
 * Commit time, resources and codebases to support the development of the organization and its activities